Consuelo H. Wilkins: Career

-In 2018, she was quoted in the Smithsonian Magazine article "The DNA Data We Have Is Too White.
+In 2018, Wilkins was quoted in the Smithsonian Magazine article "The DNA Data We Have Is Too White.
 Scientists Want to Fix That," where she discussed the challenges of gaining minorities' trust.
 In 2019, she was named vice president for Health Equity at Vanderbilt University Medical Center and Associate Dean for Health Equity with the Vanderbilt University School of Medicine.

-In 2020, she ended her tenure as executive director of the MVA and passed the leadership role onto Karen Winkfield, MD, PhD.
+In 2020, she ended her tenure as executive director of the MVA and passed the leadership role onto Karen Winkfield.

 Awards and honors

-Dr. Wilkins is a member of the Association of American Medical Colleges as part of the Research on Care Community (ROCC) and has been designated a ROCC Star.
+Wilkins is a member of the Association of American Medical Colleges as part of the Research on Care Community (ROCC) and has been designated a ROCC Star.
 She is also ranked among the Fifty Most Innovative People in Healthcare by Healthcare Administration Degree Programs.

 In 2008, she received the Kopolow Award for Excellence in Geriatrics, Neurology or Psychiatry and the Distinguished Community Service Award from Washington University.

 In 2013, she was named a Norman R. Seay Lecturer for the Knight's Alzheimer's Disease Research Center, and she received the Association of American Medical Colleges Learning Health System Challenge Award.

 She is a graduate of the 2014-15 class of the Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) Program for Women.

-Dr. Wilkins is an elected member of the National Academy of Medicine, year 2020.
+In 2020, Wilkins became an elected member of the National Academy of Medicine.

 She is recipient of the 2021 Marion Spencer Fay Award, Institute for Women's Health & Leadership, Drexel University College of Medicine and recipient of a Nashville Business Journal 2021 Health Care Innovation Award.
-In February 2022, Dr. Wilkins became an elected member of the American Society for Clinical Investigation.
+In 2022, Wilkins became an elected member of the American Society for Clinical Investigation.